If you’re the owner of a blue tongue skink, you’ve most likely come across the information that you can feed your skink with dog

 However, if you aren’t providing the right nutrition ratios to your BTS, you could add powder supplements of vitamins and minerals, as well as occasional supplemental proteins for variety.

-What dog food should you get for your blue tongue skink?
+food should you get for your blue tongue skink?

-Things to look for when choosing dog food for BTS:
+Things to look for when choosing dog

 - as much of whole animal as possible (not just meat but bones, tissues, cartilage)

 - meat including poultry, rabbit, lamb, bison, and even kangaroo

 Things to avoid when choosing dog